zach-lawrence-1/C_plus_plus_projects/Chess multi file build/chessreadme.md

 **Running the project**

-As of now I can only upload the source code and not any build files so in order to run it, you need to make an empty c++ project and download the c++ files and put them in your project directory and compile it.
-In the future I will include build files so you can run it without having to make a new project.
+As of now I can only upload the source code so in order to run it, you need to download the c++ files and put them in your project directory and compile it.
+If you are using visual studio, make a new project and put the c++ files and header file in the project directory where needed and it should run.